untoxa/gb-photo/README.md

 - **Print** sends the image with the chosen border directly to the printer without saving.
 - **Save & Print** cumulates the two features but continues to print if the memory slots are all occupied.
 - **Transfer** allows fast transmission of one image to the [pico-gb-printer](https://github.com/untoxa/pico-gb-printer).

+The **Transfer** protocol is very similar to standard printing.
+Only two packets are used, and the game boy does not expect receiving anything in response, we just send the raw image data as quick as possible.
+First, the Game Boy sends the standard printer INIT packet, and then sends the new `0x10` packet that is the same as DATA, but the data length is always 3585 bytes (16x14 tiles) and CRC bytes are always 0.
+On CGB the transfer rate is 32KB/s, on the DMG the transfer rate is 1KB/s.

 - **Transfer REC** allows continuous tranmission to the [pico-gb-printer](https://github.com/untoxa/pico-gb-printer).
 - **Save & Transfer** allows fast transmission of one image to the [pico-gb-printer](https://github.com/untoxa/pico-gb-printer) and saving to a memory slot.
 - **Pic'n'rec** allows recording one picture on the [InsideGadget's Pic'n'Rec device](https://shop.insidegadgets.com/product/gameboy-camera-picnrec/).